When Large Language Models are Reliable for Judging Empathic Communication: Results

 \subsection{Expert annotations offer a benchmark for reliability}

-Experts consistently demonstrate higher inter-rater reliability compared to LLMs and crowd annotators (Figure \ref{fig:bee_kappa}).
-Relative to LLMs and crowds, experts show highest inter-rater reliability with Krippendorff's alpha ranging from $0.29$ to $0.78$ (median = $0.55$).
-Similarly, Cohen's weighted kappa ($\kappa_w$) ranges from $0.11$ to $0.84$ (median $= 0.58$), with most values between $0.49$ and $0.69$ (IQR).
+Experts show relatively high inter-rater reliability across sub-components (Figure \ref{fig:bee_kappa}) with Krippendorff's alpha between experts ranging from $0.29$ to $0.78$ (median = $0.55$).
+Similarly, Cohen's weighted kappa ($\kappa_w$) between experts ranges from $0.11$ to $0.84$ (median $= 0.58$), with most values between $0.49$ and $0.69$ (IQR).
 Following traditional interpretations~\cite{landis1977measurement}, this corresponds to substantial agreement ($\kappa_w\geq 0.60$) for 9 sub-components, moderate agreement ($0.40 \leq \kappa_w \leq 0.60$) for 6 sub-components, and fair agreement ($0.20 \leq \kappa_w \leq 0.40$) for 6 sub-components.
-Additional details, including pairwise expert reliability and Krippendorff’s alpha across sub-components, can be found in Figures~\ref{fig:expertIRR} and \ref{fig:k-alpha} in the Supplemental Information.
+Additional details, including pairwise expert reliability and Krippendorff’s alpha across sub-components, can be found in Appendix Figures~\ref{fig:expertIRR} and \ref{fig:k-alpha}.

 Given the inherent arbitrariness in mapping Cohen’s Kappa values into agreement strengths, we follow the approach of Schober et al. (2018)~\cite{schober2018correlation}, and ground our interpretation of inter-rater reliability within the specific context of evaluating empathic communication.
 To provide a meaningful threshold, we use a practical benchmark for high agreement using the median expert Kappa ($\kappa_w = 0.58$) across sub-components.
-This median value reflects substantial agreement among experts and is used as a reference threshold in Figure \ref{fig:stacked_overview} (dotted line).
+This median value reflects substantial agreement among experts and is used as a reference threshold in Figure \ref{fig:stacked_overview} (dashed line).

 Furthermore, we use the observed expert reliability for each sub-component as a benchmark for interpreting reliability among other annotator pairs.
 This allows us to interpret Kappa values for other annotator pairs (e.g., expert-LLM, expert-crowd) relative to the agreement achieved by experts in evaluating empathic communication.